gpaulissen/blog/_posts/2021-02-14-oracle-apex-how-to-build-2.md

 Last time in ["How to build an Oracle Apex application (1)"]({{ site.url }}{{ site.baseurl }}/oracle-apex-how-to-build-1/), I gave you an introduction.

-This time I will elaborate on the architecture.
+This time I will elaborate on the database structure.

 # Project folder layout